Meth Decontamination Guidelines

 If we have a closer look at the contamination types it becomes clear that contamination from manufacture is much more toxic than contamination caused by smoking methamphetamine.
 Contamination from manufacture not only has methamphetamine deposited on surfaces but also precursor chemicals.
 The chemicals will vary but could include chemicals such as Pseudoephedrine, Ephedrine, Sodium Hydroxide, Hydrocloric acid, sulphuric acid, Hydriodic acid, Phosphorous acid and Lithium hydroxide depending on the manufacturing process.
 During the manufacture process these chemicals volatize into poisonous gases and resettle onto walls and horizontal surfaces in a property, these chemicals are not present when a property has only been smoked in.

-The risk differences is recognized by EnHealth which is the governing body for all local government health department bodies in Australia.
+The risk differences is recognized by EnHealth which is responsible for the national implementation of Australia’s national health strategy, policies and procedures.
 See the below Risk matrix table by Enhealth where contaminated properties from smoking has a risk factor of 2-3 as compared to an active meth lab or an un-remediated ex meth lab at a risk factor of 5.
 The full document can be found HERE.

 * Risk is simply rated in order 1 (low i.e. even minor effects to susceptible groups unlikely) to 5 (highest i.e. minor or major health effects possible even for healthy adults)